knpuniversity/javascript/knpu/ep1-basics/promises-catch.md

 returning anything because we're not chaining our "then"s.
 Remove the second `.then` and move the `error` callback code into `.catch`.

-With any luck, that will worth *exactly* like before.
+With any luck, that will work *exactly* like before.
 Yea!
 The error looks good.
 And adding a new one works too.

 Let's find our two other `$.ajax` spots.
 Do the same thing there: Move the `success`